TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

 1. Generate/process one sample
 2. Feed it to the DAC/speaker

-But there are several issues with this: function call overhead may impact performance and we have little room left for doing other things.
-For the sound to play smoothly at a sampling rate of 44100Hz, each sample needs to be delivered within 1/44100 s = 22.6us.
+But there are several issues with this: function call overhead may impact performance and we have little room left to do other things.
+For the sound to play smoothly while sampling at 44100Hz, each sample needs to be delivered within $\frac{1}{44100}$ s = $22.6$ µs.

-A better approach is to use a *buffer* and modify our approach:
+A better approach is to use a *buffer* and work in batches.
+The buffer will hold onto our samples before feeding it to the speaker.

-1. Generate/process N samples
+1. Generate/process $N$ samples
-2. Feed all N samples to the audio buffer
+2. Feed all $N$ samples to the DAC/speaker

- buffer will hold onto our samples before we feed it to a speaker or whatnot.

 In C/C++, we can generate a 440Hz sine tone lasting 1 second like so: